fabriq-labs/fabriq-platform/docs/docs/quickstart/org_setup.md

 - DB tool like DBeaver installed and configured

 ## Steps to Create an Organization

+If you are creating a new user for an existing organization, you can skip this part.

 Follow these steps to create an organization: